BlueBrain/blueetl/doc/source/usage.rst

 To perform the analysis of reports across multiple simulations in a given simulation campaign, a configuration file needs to be provided.

-A simple way to initialize the object from a configuration file is:
+A simple way to initialize the object from a configuration file in your code is:

 .. code-block:: python